domschl/HuggingFaceGuidedTourForMac/README.md

 Tensorflow, Pytorch, and MLX are deep-learning platforms that provide the required libraries to perform optimized tensor operations used in training and inference.
 On high level, the functionality of all three is equivalent.
 Huggingface builds on top of any of the those platforms and provides a large library of pretrained models for many different use-cases, ready to use or to customize plus a number of convenience libraries and sample code for easy getting-started.

-- Pytorch is the most general and currently most widely used deep learning platform.
+- **Pytorch** is the most general and currently most widely used deep learning platform.
 In case of doubt, use Pytorch.
 It supports many different hardware platforms (including Apple Silicon optimizations).
-- Tensorflow is the 'COBOL' of deep learning.
+- **Tensorflow** is the 'COBOL' of deep learning.
 If you are not forced to use Tensorflow (because your organisation already uses it), ignore it.
-- MLX is Apple's new kid on the block, and thus overall support and documentation is (currently) much more limited than for the other two platforms.
+- **MLX** is Apple's new kid on the block, and thus overall support and documentation is (currently) much more limited than for the other two platforms.
 It is beautiful and well designed (they took lessons learned for torch and tensorflow), yet it is closely tied to Apple Silicon.
 It's currently best for students that have Apple hardware and want to learn or experiment with deep learning.
 Things you learn with MLX easily transfer to Pytorch, yet be aware that conversion of models and porting of training and inference code is needed in order to deploy whatever you developed into the non-Apple universe.
+- **corenet** is Apple's [newly released training library](https://github.com/apple/corenet) that utilizes PyTorch and the HuggingFace infrastructure, and additionally contains examples how to migrate models to MLX.
+See the example: [OpenElm (MLX)](https://github.com/apple/corenet/blob/main/mlx_examples/open_elm).

 > ![Note:](http://img.shields.io/badge/📝-Note:-green.svg?style=flat) Previous versions of this guide used conda and specific conda chanels to install custom version of pytorch and tensorflow and its support software.
 This kind of special versions are _no longer required_!
 The recommendation is to uninstall conda and use Python's `venv` to install the required software.
 See below at the end of this readme for uninstallation instructions for `conda`.